 While considering fair fighting, it is important to work toward finding the best possible solution, considering both partners’ needs.
 Frustration and anger are managed versus taking it out on each other.
 It is important to separate the person from the problem to avoid personal attacks.

 Call Birmingham Anxiety and Trauma Therapy for Help

-If you find that you are unable to meet the above goals and achieve a better line of communication, call Birmingham Anxiety and Trauma Therapy at (205) 807-5372 for an appointment.
+If you find that you are unable to meet the above goals and achieve a better line of communication, call Birmingham Anxiety and Trauma Therapy at (205) 807-5372 for an appointment with one of our relationship counselors.
 We are located in Vestavia Hills, Alabama, where we serve Birmingham and the entire state of Alabama.